Right to Choose ADHD: What SENCOs Need to Know in 2026

 If you do not yet have a Conners Teacher Rating Scale available for your staff to use, contact your educational psychologist service or your LA's SEND support team.
 Most LAs provide access to standardised rating scales for schools as part of their SEND advisory offer.
 Having the scale available before the next referral arrives means you are not creating a process under pressure.

-Finally, check your ICB's current position for the 2026-27 commissioning year.
-Provider lists, eligibility rules, assessment formats, and post-diagnostic support arrangements can change, so SENCOs should avoid giving families provider-specific assurances unless the information has been checked.
+Finally, check your ICB's current position for the current local pathway.
+Provider lists, eligibility rules, assessment formats, and post-diagnostic support arrangements can change.
+SENCOs should only give families provider-specific assurances after checking the information.

 Your ICB's children and young people commissioning team is the right contact.
 An email to your LA's SEND Partnership team is a good starting point if you do not have the ICB contact details.